-RMIT’s Diploma of Marketing and Communication offers unique, industry-led approaches to developing the creative and business communication skills essential for life and work.
-Learn how to interpret market trends, design and implement strategies relating to media and social media engagement.
+RMIT’s Diploma of Marketing and Communication offers unique, industry-led approaches to helping you develop creative and business communication skills.
+You’ll learn how to interpret market trends, and design and implement strategies relating to media and social media engagement.

-This industry-focused program offers you the chance to work on real projects and campaigns with high profile industry partners in RMIT’s agency simulator, or participate in a job placement.
-These opportunities for hands-on skills based learning will put you ahead of the pack to get the right job right now.
+This industry-focused diploma offers you the chance to work on real projects and campaigns with high-profile industry partners in RMIT’s agency simulator, or participate in a job placement.
+These opportunities for hands-on skills-based learning will put you ahead of the pack when you apply for jobs, before or after you graduate.

-You will work with real clients on real projects to gain an understanding of fundamental marketing concepts and use a fully integrated simulated environment, The Agency.
+You will work with real clients on real projects to gain an understanding of fundamental marketing concepts and make use of a fully integrated, simulated professional environment, The Agency.

-This program is strongly career-focused and is taught and assessed using practical skills and knowledge by teachers who have recent industry experience.
-In addition, guest speakers from industry are invited to speak to classes, to further enhance your industry knowledge and support your understanding of concepts and assessment tasks.
+This program is strongly career focused, making practical skills and knowledge central to your learning, and is taught and assessed by teachers who have recent industry experience.
+In addition, guest speakers from industry are invited to speak in classes in order to improve your industry knowledge and give context to your understanding of concepts and assessment tasks.
 Past students are also invited to classes to share their industry transition experience.

 The program is designed around six specialised areas:

 - Market research and evaluation

 - Advertising - strategic and creative idea generation

 - Media management